 House Bill 4916, aka the Lawful Sports Betting Act, brings a new era of sports betting to Michigan, both retail and online.
 With a population of 10 million and a deep tradition of both college and professional sports, the Michigan sports betting market looks to be poised for success.

-Much like several other states with legal sports betting, the industry’s biggest brands are on their way to Michigan.
-Some of these brands already struck partnerships with retail casinos in the state.
+Much like several other states with legal sports betting, the industry’s biggest brands operate in Michigan.
+These brands offer sports betting platforms through partnerships with retail casinos in the state.

-Brands like FanDuel Sportsbook, Fox Bet, William Hill, and PointsBet have partnerships in place with state casinos.
+Brands like FanDuel Sportsbook, FOX Bet, Caesars Sportsbook, BetMGM, and PointsBet have partnerships in place with state casinos.
 Michigan bettors can expect to see mobile betting platforms from these companies at some point.

 Michigan was one of the first states to implement online options for the state lottery.
 The Michigan Lottery started to offer online purchases in 2014.